Why I started running

 Crossing bog on the Stenfjellet Endurance

-I run for pretty much the same reason as other runners run: it gets me outdoors, exploring beautiful places, as well as challenging my abilities.
+I ran for pretty much the same reason as other runners run: it got me outdoors, exploring beautiful places, as well as challenging my abilities.

 The sunny southwest corner of Germany, close to the Black Forest, the Vosges and Jura mountains, is where I first started trail running.
 This region where three countries meet is a fantastic mix of Allemannic, Celtic and Roman traditions and influences.